 The results for the year are shown in the statement of comprehensive income in the financial statements.
-The Fund recorded total distributed comprehensive unitholders' earnings of GH¢8,205,029 as against total distributed comprehensive unitholders' earnings of GH¢1,749,893 in 2016.
-The increase in total distributed comprehensive unitholders' earnings can be attributed to higher volume of business and investment returns during the year.
+The Fund recorded total distributed unitholders' earnings of GH¢ 66,232,192 as against total distributed unitholders' earnings of GH¢ 46,364,102 in 2016.